Vietnamese Noodle Bowls With Lemongrass Tofu

 Notes

-The marinated tofu in this recipe should be left to marinate for at least 1 hour, though if you have the time I’d recommend to let the tofu marinade overnight.
+Marinade the tofu for at least 1 hour, though if you have the time I’d recommend letting the tofu marinade overnight.
 This will really intensify the flavour!
+If you only marinate it for 30 minutes you won’t get much flavour from the marinade.

 Use a non-stick pan to cook the tofu and make sure you’re pan is well coated with oil to prevent the tofu from sticking.
 You can also alternatively bake the tofu if you prefer at 450 degrees F for 25 minutes, flipping it halfway through.